 U.S. Customs and Border Protection (CBP) offers a suite of mobile applications (apps) to help expedite a traveler's entry into the United States, help customs brokers facilitate import inspections, and help prospective applicants track their status through the hiring process.

 CBP One™ is a mobile application that serves as a single portal to a variety of CBP services.
-Through a series of guided questions, the app will direct each type of user to the appropriate services based on their needs.
+Through a series of guided questions, the app will direct each user to the appropriate travel or trade services based on their needs.

-Currently, CBP One™ is available for brokers/carriers/forwarders to request appointments for the inspection of perishable cargo and travelers to apply for and view their I-94s.
+Currently, CBP One™ is available for brokers/carriers/forwarders to request appointments for the inspection of perishable cargo and for travelers to apply for and view their I-94s, and to check land border wait times from their mobile device.
 Additional services will be rolled out over the next year.

 The CBP Reporting Offsite Arrival - Mobile (ROAM) app allows pleasure boaters and other eligible travelers who arrive at remote locations to report their arrival online.
 In addition to submitting a report of arrival, pleasure boaters who are not currently enrolled in a Trusted Traveler Program, Local Boater Option, or I-68 program and are required to report in person may be eligible to submit to a video inspection.